pxblue-test/login/README.md

 This is a sample application showing how to build a basic login page with authentication and route blocking.

 ## Running the example
 To run this example, first clone the repository.
-Each of our example projects comes with a branch for Angular, React and a branch for Ionic.
+Each of our example projects comes with a branch for each supported framework.
 You can choose which branch to use when you clone the repository (or you can switch after cloning as well):

 ```
 git clone https://github.com/pxblue/login -b ionic